KICKS: Kids Investing in Communities through Kindness and Service.

 ADOPTION EDUCATION/SUPPORT GROUP: Adoption education sessions occur monthly to address common issues in adoption.
 We encourage all families to participate in our monthly support group meetings.
 (MPF)

-ADOPTIVE FAMILY PRE-PLACEMENT SUPPORT SERVICES: Adoptive families find that support from an experienced professional is comforting and helpful when experiencing the roller coaster of adoption.
+ADOPTIVE FAMILY PRE-PLACEMENT SUPPORT SERVICES: Adoptive families and adopted children find that support from an experienced professional is comforting and helpful when experiencing the roller coaster of adoption.
 They find relief in consulting with their specialist.
 Sensitive to the existing issues of loss and frustration, the specialist eases adoptive applicants through complex issues.
 These services occur to ascertain information required about an adoptee in a variety of settings including adoption education sessions, live and online support groups, caseworker contacts, phone interviews, face to face encounters, meeting with birthparents, waiting at the hospital for the birth, attending court events, etc. (MPF)

-CRISIS PREGNANCY/PLACING PARENT SUPPORT SERVICES: Parents need the support and encouragement from an experienced professional and support activities while undergoing the crisis leading to an adoption plan.
+CRISIS PREGNANCY/PLACING PARENT SUPPORT SERVICES: Parents and their children need the support and encouragement from an experienced professional and support activities while undergoing the crisis leading to an adoption plan.
 They find value in talking about and problem-solving their situation with someone whose only goal is to help them.
 Effective counselors are sensitive to the issues of grief and loss, trauma, indecision, frustration and intensified interpersonal relationships that accompany this situation.
 Information about the adoptee and his family is collected through this process and is compiled for the court and the adoptive parents.
 (MPF)

 LEGAL RELINQUISHMENT/ADOPTION FILING SERVICES: Experienced adoption professionals will carefully prepare legal paperwork for all parties to complete the release/consent process and submit it to the probate court in a timely manner.
 (MPF)